 With your consent

 We ask for your agreement to process your information for specific purposes and you have the right to withdraw your consent at any time.
 For example, we ask for your consent to provide you with personalized services, such as ads based on your interests.
 We also ask for your consent to collect your voice and audio activity for speech recognition.
 You can manage these settings in your Google Account.
+As described in the Sharing your information section, we’ll share personal information outside of Google when we have your consent, and provide you with controls to review and manage third party apps and sites you have given access to data in your Google Account.

 When we’re pursuing legitimate interests